zordicom/openarm_description/docs/CARTESIAN_QUICK_START_BIMANUAL.md

-# Cartesian Controller Quick Start - Bimanual
+# Cartesian Controller Quick Start - Right Arm

 **Status:** ✅ Ready for Testing
-**Last Updated:** November 18, 2025
+**Last Updated:** November 19, 2025

 ---

 ## Overview

-This guide covers the bimanual OpenARM setup with **two 7-DOF arms (14 joints total), no hands**.
-Each arm has its own set of controllers for independent control.
+This guide covers the right arm OpenARM setup (single 7-DOF arm, bimanual shoulder mounting style).
+This configuration uses the right arm extracted from the bimanual URDF, mounted with the same shoulder geometry as the bimanual setup.

 ---